bt289828/ai-construction-tool-case-study/README.md

+---

 # 🤖 AI-Driven Construction Management Tool – Case Study

 ## Overview

-This repository contains a **case study** of an AI-driven construction management platform developed for a company.
+This repository documents a **case study** of an AI-powered construction management platform.
-The original source code is private and cannot be shared due to confidentiality and IP restrictions.
+The production code belongs to the company and cannot be shared publicly.
+This case study explains the **system design, features, and my role** in building the solution.

-The platform was designed to automate construction workflows, generate cost estimations, and produce reports using AI-powered insights.
+The platform automates construction workflows, cost estimation, and reporting using AI-driven insights.

 ---

 ## 🎯 Problem Statement

-Construction management often depends on manual processes, spreadsheets, and fragmented tools.
+Construction projects often rely on manual processes that are time-consuming and error-prone.
-The objective was to build a system that:
+The goal was to:

-- Automates repetitive construction workflows
+- Automate workflows and reporting
-- Uses AI to assist in cost estimation and reporting
+- Provide cost estimation using AI
-- Improves visibility across projects
+- Improve operational visibility
-- Scales with growing project data
+- Support scalable and secure data handling

 ---